tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows how to create a new security group type and provide the AVD Persistent Desktop user for the group name.](images/newGroup3.png "New Group Window")

-7. Confirm that the groups have been added by going to **Azure Active Directory**, selecting **Groups**.
-Scroll down to the bottom of the list of groups and the three groups that you created should be listed.
+7. Confirm that the groups have been added by going to **Azure Active Directory** and selecting **Groups**.
+Then, scroll down to the bottom of the list of groups; the three groups you created should be listed.

     ![This image shows how to go to Azure Active Directory Groups to view the list of groups.](images/aadgroups.png "Azure Active Directory Groups")